NDark/dieUhr/README.md

 * Topic of time is at about A1.1. (ex.
 Er kauft um halb Drei.)
 * Topic of traffic direction is at A1.2. (ex.
 Biegen Sie dort rechts ab.)
 * Topic of location is also at A1.2. (ex.
 Der Hund ist unter dem Tisch.)
+* Topic of part is added at version 4.1. (ex. der Kopf.)

 Acknowledge to my tutors Marcus ( #1LI0ajSM ) and Paula ( #1MKoVAb1 ) who provided me contents, and helped debugging this App. continuously.